angular/angular/aio/content/guide/upgrade.md

 <code-example path="upgrade-lazy-load-ajs/src/app/angular-js/angular-js.component.ts" header="src/app/angular-js/angular-js.component.ts">
 </code-example>

 When the Angular Router matches a route that uses AngularJS, the `AngularJSComponent` is rendered, and the content is rendered within the AngularJS [`ng-view`](https://docs.angularjs.org/api/ngRoute/directive/ngView) directive.
+When the user navigates away from the route, the `$rootScope` is destroyed on the AngularJS application.

 ### Configure a custom route matcher for AngularJS routes